Aaron Rodgers links his decision to stay with the Packers to that of Davante Adams

 While Rodgers originally said he would likely have a decision by the time free agency starts, which is March 16, he did offer the possibility that it would be even sooner.

 If the Packers are going to use the franchise tag on Adams, they could do so as early as Feb.
 22, but no later than March 8.
 Rodgers has already said he doesn’t want to be part of a rebuild and probably considers anything without Adams to be just that.
-And the same goes for Adams: He almost certainly would rather explore his options if Rodgers doesn’t sign with the Packers.
+And the same for Adams: He would almost certainly prefer to explore his options if Rodgers doesn’t sign with the Packers.

 “I think there should be enough time to make a decision by then.
 I don’t want to put myself on a specific date, but I want to be sensitive to Davante and many other guys who have to make decisions about their own future.
 To drag him past free agency would be disrespectful to the organization and to those guys, and that’s 100 percent not going to happen.”